shabtronic/Virtual-Whammy-Bar/README.md

 Research Needed:

-	Software Platform
-		Native Daisy Seed or Arduino
-  	Arduino has been tested - it's ok - no hardware SPI - but that's not needed in this project - so it's the preferred platform.
+	Software Platform: Native Daisy Seed or Daisy Arduino Arduino has been tested - it's ok - no hardware SPI - but that's not needed in this project - so it's the preferred platform.

   	RP2040 programming not tested in Arduino yet - to do!
+   	Native RP2040 is a bit of a pain to setup.

 	best pitch shift algo
 		Naive ring buffer